shreyansh424singh/Maze-Game/README.md

 # COP290-Assignment2
 ## A 2 player maze game
 The map is of IITD.
-We are yet to add 2-player support and sockets.
+Added 2-player support and sockets.